-“Whosoever holds this hammer, if he be worthy shall possess the power of Thor.”
-By the time this scene comes around, we have witness many people trying to lift Thor’s hammer, even some heroes, but all failed except for Thor.
+“Whosoever holds this hammer if he be worthy shall possess the power of Thor.”
+By the time this scene comes around, we have witnessed many people trying to lift Thor’s hammer, even some heroes, but all failed except for Thor.
 There is even a fun scene at a party where all the Avengers take their turn attempting and again failing to lift Mjolnir.
 Here we meet a possible new threat that the Avengers think may be a part of Ultron.
-None are truly convinced of this being intentions but understand it might be the key to help stopping the major world ending threat with James Spader’s sultry voice.
-All worries are put a side at the baffling sight of someone other than Thor wielding Mjolnir as Vision hands Thor his hammer so they can get to work.
+None are truly convinced of this being intentions but understand it might be the key to help to stop the major world-ending threat with James Spader’s sultry voice.
+All worries are put aside at the baffling sight of someone other than Thor wielding Mjolnir as Vision hands Thor his hammer so they can get to work.
 This entry would be much higher if anyone other than Wanda cared for Vison.

 74. Black Suit Spidey | Spider-Man 3 (2007)

 There isn’t a whole lot to say here except, I just think this is a gorgeous shot.
 Spider-Man has been fully taken over by this parasite and in a black Spidey suit was fantastic with the reflection off the mirrored windows.
 Short and sweet.

 73. Flash vs Superman | Justice League (2017)